Generalized Inverse Optimal Control and its Application in Biology

+Inverse Reinforcement Learning (IRL) is a machine learning technique that infers an agent's underlying reward function by observing its behavior or demonstrations.
+Instead of being given a reward, IRL works backward to discover what objective the agent was optimizing to produce its observed actions \cite{ng2000algorithms,arora2021survey}.
+This general definition of inferring underlying objectives from observed behavior is very similar to the one of IOC, up to the point that both concepts are sometimes used interchangeably in the literature, e.g., ``Inverse optimal control, also known as inverse reinforcement learning, \dots '' \cite{jin2021inverse,levine2012continuous}. \ereview

-If we focus on identifying objective functions from data and on the bi-level structure of \eqref{eq_generalIOC}, IOC and the related IRL \cite{ng2000algorithms} come to mind.
-An extensive historical review of these two approaches, tracing back to early work of Kalman on closed loop IOC for linear-quadratic systems \cite{Kalman1964}, is provided in \cite{Ab_Azar2020-vt}.
+An extensive historical review of the two approaches, tracing back to early work of Kalman on closed loop IOC for linear-quadratic systems \cite{Kalman1964}, is provided in \cite{Ab_Azar2020-vt}.
 The authors also classify and discuss similarities and differences between IOC and IRL.
-However, they view IOC like Kalman, as related to stabilizing feedback controls, which is not our focus, as discussed in Section~\ref{sec_further}.
-We perceive other differences between IRL and IOC.
-While many RL concepts, such as those in games like chess or Go, rely on the availability of producing data via simulation, the data fitting in IOC is defined via external observational data.
-Therefore, data $\eta$ might not be available in abundance and can be expensive to obtain.
-IRL typically models dynamics as a Markov decision process or a deep neural network, requiring a large amount of data to avoid overfitting \cite{ng2000algorithms}.
-In contrast, IOC works with domain knowledge in the form of mechanistic or hybrid models using differential equations.
-Our interpretation of gIOC is inspired by and closely aligned with the work of \cite{Albrecht2011,Mombaur2017-ur,Mombaur2009-ur,Hatz2012-ta}.
-The authors formalized a bi-level formulation for the special case of fully known dynamics, switching structure, and active constraints.
+However, they view IOC like Kalman, as \sreview mainly \ereview related to stabilizing feedback controls, which is not our focus, as discussed in Section~\ref{sec_further}.